 Education is a noun for the process of ‘educing’ or ‘bringing out’ a person’s hidden potential.
 In its truest sense, the term ‘education’ has been derived from a couple of Latin words which basically mean: to nourish, to train or mould, and more deeply: ‘to lead out’, ‘to draw out’ or ‘to bring out‘ (as in bringing out something that is within).
 Functionally, the deep meaning, as in educing (or bringing out what is within) should be preferred any day!
 Anything other than that is partial education (or more of informing) and not true or full education.

 Generally, every person has immense inborn potential; a genius within.
 Now, it is the process of ‘education ’ that will develop, ‘draw out,’ or ‘bring out ’ the genius within, and make the person extremely effective/productive (or truly great) as implied by the Latin words from which the term ‘education’ was derived.
 Ordinarily, this kind of education is beyond the scope of the formal education system; because largely, the traditional education curriculum has been designed to supply specific manpower to industry, and not necessarily ‘to bring out the genius that is within people.’
-Nobel laureate Prof. Sir, William Arthur Lewis, for instance, has argued that, “What goes on inside the schools are not always education, and the result may well be to reduce productive capacity rather than to increase it,” and he is right; “Education and schooling are not the same thing!”
+Nobel laureate Prof. Sir, William Arthur Lewis, for instance, has argued that, “What goes on inside the schools is often not education, and the result may well be that it reduces productive capacity rather than to increase it,” and he is right; “Education and schooling are not the same thing!”
 Indeed, a study carried out by Harvard University revealed that, the formal education system is able to harness/contribute just up to 22 percent of people’s true effectiveness and greatness in life.
 Studies done by other institutions like the Carnegie Foundation for the Advancement of Teaching yielded similar results.
 There is every reason to suspect that this percentage contribution is much lower in Ghana (and Africa).
-And what has that yielded; after almost 60 years of independence?
+And what has that yielded; after some 60 years of independence?
 Massive unemployment and underemployment, our ‘Debt-to-GDP’ ratio is very alarming and yet we still have huge infrastructure deficit, we have very little share in the abundant natural resources, the economy is heavily import-driven and consequently depreciating the local currency, price inflation is so huge, our environment is getting degraded the more, filth is all over, etc; even though we have a lot of people who have been to school extensively; some with PhDs, Masters Degrees, and other very good credentials, and are in charge at various levels.
 Besides, we are a highly religious people; we worship God a lot, and we pray a lot.

 Prognosis and Prescription